Konkona Sen Sharma: Personal life

-Konkona Sharma with her ex-husband Ranvir Shorey in 2008.
+Konkona Sharma her ex-husband Ranvir Shorey in 2008.

 Sen Sharma started dating actor and co-star Ranvir Shorey in 2007.
 The couple got married on 3 September 2010 in a private ceremony.
-The Times of India reported that Sen Sharma gave birth to their first child, Haroon Shorey, on 15 March 2011 at a South Mumbai hospital.
+The Times of India reported that Sen Sharma gave birth to her first child, Haroon Shorey, on 15 March 2011 at a South Mumbai hospital.

-Sen Sharma and Shorey announced their separation in September 2015.
-They still remain cordial and share the custody of their son.
+Sen Sharma and Shorey announced her separation in September 2015.
+They still remain cordial and share the custody of her son.
 The couple finally got divorced on 13 August 2020.

-In March 2022, Sen Sharma identified herself as gender-neutral, stating: "I don't view myself as a woman.
+In March 2022, Sen Sharma identified as gender-neutral, stating: "I don't view myself as a woman.
 I see myself as being completely neutral.
 Gender is a taught concept that I don't relate to."
+She has described herself as an atheist.

 In 2025, media speculated about Sen Sharma's relationship with actor Amol Parashar, though she did not comment publicly on the rumours.